wp-plugins/svg-support/readme.txt

 = Translations =

 * English - default, always included
+* Serbian - translated and submitted by Ogi Djuraskovic from [first site guide]( http://firstsiteguide.com/)
 * *Your translation? - [Just send it in](http://gowebben.com/contact/)*

 *Note:* This plugin is localized/translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.<br />